-Cancelling an unconfirmed Bitcoin transaction
+Canceling an unconfirmed Bitcoin transaction

 One should keep in mind that all BTC transactions are irreversible (that why you should check all transaction information extra carefully).
 With that being said, it is impossible to cancel your Bitcoin transaction since there is no single centralized authority that presides over them.

-Double spending is yet another viable option, but keep in mining that the lion’s share of cryptocurrency wallet has an inbuilt mechanism to prevent it.
-In fact, BTC is supposed to be the very first digital currency that has managed to solve the double spending problem.
+Double spending is yet another viable option but keep in mining that the lion’s share of cryptocurrency wallet has an inbuilt mechanism to prevent it.
+In fact, BTC is supposed to be the very first digital currency that has managed to solve the double-spending problem.
 Forged money is a huge problem worldwide with $600 bln in U.S. currency being fake!
 The Bitcoin network prevents this with the help of cryptographic techniques.
 When it comes to unconfirmed transfers, however, there is a loophole for those who want to double spend.
 The revelation was made by Reddit user Peter Todd who proved that unconfirmed Bitcoin transactions are not safe due to some differences in mining software.

 Coinbase exchange embraces CPFP

 Child-Pays-for-Parent (something that reminds of a welfare program) is actually an example of one of the solutions to the great Bitcoin scalability problem.

 Even crypto behemoth Coinbase recently made an announcement about using the CPFP protocol to ‘rescue’ transactions that get stuck unconfirmed in the mempool due to fluctuating transaction fees.